Sweden holds vote expected to boost anti-immigration party

 The Moderates’ expected third-place showing “shifts everything upside down,” said Torbjorn Sjostrom, CEO of the polling institute Novus.
 “The Swedish Democrats have increased for every election quite substantially, slowly moving into the warmth of being a serious party in Sweden, and they therefore would expect more influence.”

-He said his polling research shows that those who vote for the Sweden Democrats are often blue collar workers, and that twice as many men as women support it.
+He said those who vote for the Sweden Democrats are often blue-collar workers, and twice as many men as women.

 “It could be a different Sweden that we could have in four years,” she said.

-Tobias Andersson, a 26-year-old member of parliament for the Sweden Democrats seeking a second term, said his party is being unfairly characterized as racist by opponents because it serves their interests.
+Tobias Andersson, a 26-year-old member of parliament for the Sweden Democrats seeking a second term, said his party is being unfairly characterized as racist by opponents.

 “I wasn’t even born when my party was founded, I don’t really care who founded it.
 I look at the values and policies that we support today,” he told the AP.